 Biden's been nothing but quiet and hiding in his bunker ever since.

-Now, in the Supreme Court decision, state of Wisconsin, four three decision, and the Chief Justice writing a powerful blistering dissent saying a significant portion of the public does not believe that the presidential election was fairly conducted.
+Now, in the Supreme Court decision, state of Wisconsin, 4-3 decision, and the Chief Justice writing a powerful, blistering dissent saying a significant portion of the public does not believe that the presidential election was fairly conducted.

 Four members of this court throw the cloak over numerous problems that will be repeated again and again until this court has the courage to correct them.

-That for Supreme Court justice in a state is a devastating beatdown.
+That for a Supreme Court justice in a state is a devastating beatdown.

 This is not the rule of law, it is the rule of judicial activism through inaction.

-Ryan's previous has been keeping us up to speed uh from the get-go on this and is really become the expert, go-to expert in the country on it.
+Reines Prievis has been keeping us up to speed from the get-go on this and has really become the expert, go-to expert in the country on it.

 Why don't you just lay it out in your own words?

-You're also a lawyer, how relevant this is and and how profound this dissent is.
+You're also a lawyer, how relevant this is and how profound this dissent is.

 Well, thank you for having me, Sean.

-Yeah, I mean, you you keep hearing Democrats saying that the Trump campaign is filing garbage lawsuits.
+Yeah, I mean, you keep hearing Democrats saying that the Trump campaign is filing garbage lawsuits.

 We were one vote away from really turning the Wisconsin election upside down.

-And really, what it comes down to is the fact that we have we have something very different going on here in Wisconsin and other states as you outline.
+And really, what it comes down to is the fact that we have something very different going on here in Wisconsin and other states, as you outlined.

-We it's this is not as much about uh people hauling in ballots that other people filled out.
+This is not as much about people hauling in ballots that other people filled out.

-That is either the courts deciding how elections are going to be run, or you have government bureaucrats deciding the that the laws that the legislature passed shouldn't be followed.
+That is, either the courts deciding how elections are going to be run, or you have government bureaucrats deciding that the laws that the legislature passed shouldn't be followed.

 And that is exactly what happened in Wisconsin, which is you have clerks that have decided in a state that doesn't allow early vote to create an entirely different system to allow people to vote early through the absentee ballot system,

-So the fact that you read this blistering dissent, how rare is that that you're gonna hear you know, basically the chief justice calling everybody else on the court a coward that didn't vote the right way and didn't they didn't stand by the law.
+So the fact that you read this blistering dissent, how rare is that that you're going to hear, you know, basically the chief justice calling everybody else on the court a coward that didn't vote the right way and didn't stand by the law.

-And what he did was it was kind of strange.
+And what he did was it's kind of strange.

 He hid behind a legal doctrine called latches.

-And really what that means is that he's basically trying to say, I don't want to decide on the merits of this because I think you should have brought this lawsuit a few months earlier when you're not going to be able to do that.
+And really, what that means is that he's basically trying to say, I don't want to decide on the merits of this because I think you should have brought this lawsuit a few months earlier when you're right.

 And here's why it's weak.

-And one of the justices says it exactly uh Justice Ziegler said in the opinion to somehow require that challenges must be made before an election, before the ballots are cast, and before a recount is absurd.
+And one of the justices says it exactly, Justice Ziegler said in the opinion: to somehow require that challenges must be made before an election, before the ballots are cast, and before a recount is absurd.

 It is absurd to require that of people running for office, and it's probably not constitutional.

-All right, Ryan Sprevis continues uh with us on the Supreme Court beatdown dissent uh four three decision.
+All right, Ryan Strivas continues with us on the Supreme Court beatdown dissent 4-3 decision.

 I mean, unbelievable.